gitdevdapp/vercel-supabase-web3-start/docs/stakingissuesV4/STAKING-SYSTEM-STATE-AND-FIX.md

 GRANT EXECUTE ON FUNCTION public.set_rair_tokens_on_signup() TO authenticated;

-COMMENT ON FUNCTION public.set_rair_tokens_on_signup() IS 'Trigger function that assigns tiered RAIR tokens when a new profile is created';
+COMMENT ON FUNCTION public.set_rair_tokens_on_signup() IS 'BEFORE INSERT trigger that assigns tiered RAIR tokens and balance when a new profile is created.
+FIXED: Manually assigns BIGSERIAL sequence and sets rair_balance to tiered amount.';

 -- Function 2: Update wallet timestamps
 CREATE OR REPLACE FUNCTION public.update_wallet_timestamp()